pulumi/docs/content/blog/codegen-learnings/index.md

 - Recall
 - Typecheck
 - `pulumi up` - a "dry run" before the actual deployment and can detect many real or potential problems such potentially destructive actions, incorrect configurations that cannot be detected at compile time, dependency conflicts and policy violations.

-## Self-debugging

-aa

-## Evaluate code quality in production

-When dealing with an inherently probabalistic system, no amount of testing can really ensure correct behavior of the tool when it runs in production.
-The testing is necessarily a defense in depth:

-1. Experimentation framework to run "what if" scenarios against a large enough test bed.
-2. Local evals - "it works on my machine" but it's better than nothing.
-3. Component testing to test RAG quality, such as recall
-4. Production monitoring
-5. Customer reports and anecdotal data.

 -->